tbleier/ansible-modules-bitwarden/README.md

     }
 ```

-### Get a single password use organization and collection
+### Get a single password from a specific organization and collection

 ```
 ---